This article was originally published on 16th January 2019 and has been updated for accuracy and comprehensiveness.

 This article was translated from 12 petua paling berkesan halau cicak dari rumah by Ridzwan A.Rahim.

 The common house lizard (otherwise known as the cicak) is known for the problems they bring to your home.
-Its droppings and eggs not only make your home dirty, but it also carries diseases such as Salmonella.
+Lizard eggs and droppings not only make your home dirty, but it also carries diseases such as Salmonella.
 Ugh, how disgusting!
 Not only do lizards make your house smell, but they can also affect the health of your family and children.

 Before attempting any natural or chemical remedy for your lizard problem, know that you can take preventive measures to eliminate the root cause.
 In this article, we share with you 12 of the most effective tips for keeping lizards away from your home, forever.